What Causes a Heat Pump Defrost Mode?

 Signs of a Faulty Thermostat

-If a faulty thermostat is the cause of your heat pump entering defrost mode, there are a few signs that you can look out for.
-These include inaccurate temperature readings, the thermostat turning on and off randomly, and a decrease in energy efficiency.
+If a faulty thermostat is causing your heat pump to enter defrost mode, there are a few signs to look out for.

 Repairing a Faulty Thermostat